 Avalanche Method

 Another alternative when pondering is debt consolidation.
 A good idea is the avalanche method.
 With this strategy, you first prioritize paying off debts with the highest interest rates.
-Doing so minimises overall interest payments over time and saves money in the long run.
+Doing so minimizes overall interest payments over time and saves money in the long run.

 The avalanche method works well for those who prefer focusing on saving money on interest costs rather than seeking immediate emotional satisfaction from paying off smaller debts first.
 For instance, if your highest-interest debt is a large student loan or high-balance credit card, using this approach can lead to significant savings in interest payments.